 - Restart the computer after the installation and check if the issue is resolved.

-Bonus: Creating a new User Account
+Create a new User Account

-User profiles are known to get corrupt and applications often run into errors and not responding situations like the one under discussion.
+User profiles are known to get corrupt and applications often run into errors and do not respond to situations like the one under discussion.
 Here what you can do is create a new user account and see if Minecraft works properly in it.
 If it does, it means that your user account was corrupt and you can continue to transfer all your data to the new account and delete the older one.

 Note: It is wise to backup your entire data files to an accessible location before proceeding.